 Cabin cruisers and sailboats are great for the ocean, as they give you sufficient deck space and include inside cabins.
 Sizes can vary greatly, with shorter boats being used for bays or in calmer conditions.
 Lengths of 25 to 75 feet are common for all types of ocean vessels.

-Choosing a Boat that’s Right for You
+Buying a Boat That’s Right for You

 When hitting the water, different occasions require different boats.
 Below, we consider some of the choices available for various types of excursions.